openstack/charm-guide/doc/source/charm-release.rst

 OpenStack Charms project does have a regular release cadence which makes specific demands on the charms in terms of development and testing.

-The OpenStack Charms team produces a release every 6 months aligned to the main OpenStack release cadence.
+The OpenStack Charms team produces a release every 3 months, with every other release aligned to the main OpenStack release.

 To be included as part of a release, the (sub)team supporting a charm must meet the following release requirements: